-Our tree nursery is currently having an additional polytunnel installed.
-We are grateful for the support of The Naturesave Trust, which has helped to fund this expansion project.
+We are grateful for the support of The Naturesave Trust, which helped to fund one of our polytunnels.

 In Scotland, aspen trees rarely flower or set seed, nor do they readily grow from stem cuttings.
 As aspen naturally spread by sending new shoots, called ‘suckers’, up from their root system, we can encourage this suckering by bringing root cuttings into a polytunnel in early spring, and harvesting the shoots as they come up, rooting each cutting individually using a mist propagation unit.
 This method, despite a good success rate of usually between 80 and 95%, is very labour intensive; hence trees are expensive and not available in such large quantities as other species that are readily propagated from seed.